 3) A recommendation letter from an objective third party is viewed in a more positive light: Moreover, objectivity is one of the factors considered by the USCIS.
 Letters of support from other employees of the same petitioner or organization that is currently employing the foreign beneficiary or seeks to employ the foreign beneficiary may be rejected on the basis that they lack objectivity.
 However, if your professor or employer has substantial knowledge about your accomplishments and can provide strong reference, they may be great candidate of recommendation letters.

-The additional reference letters or recommendation letters for Request For Evidence response should indicate that the alien applicant seeking a national interest waiver satisfies the three-prong test of NYSDOT case:
+The additional reference letters or recommendation letters for Request For Evidence response should indicate that the alien applicant seeking a national interest waiver satisfies the three-prong test of Dhanasar case:

-1) He or she seeks work in an area of substantial intrinsic merit: The alien must play a significant role in an area of substantial intrinsic merit, and must not be simply a minor constituent who took part thereof.
+1) He or she seeks work in an area of substantial merit and national importance: The alien must play a significant role in an area of substantial merit and national importance, and must not be simply a minor constituent who took part thereof.

-2) The candidate's proposed work will benefit the nation as a whole: The alien proposed benefit should be national in scope.
+2) The candidate's proposed work will benefit the nation: The alien should position to advance the proposed endeavor.
 The alien must be involved in an undertaking activity that will substantially benefit the United States.

-3) The significant benefit derived from the alien's participation in the national interest field should considerably outweigh the national interest in using the Labor Certification process: The National interest would be adversely affected if a Labor Certification were required for the alien.
-Under a NIW, an alien who seeks an exemption from the job offer requirement must be able to demonstrate that the benefit his or her activity would provide to the nation is so great as to outweigh the nation's interest inherent in completion of the Labor Certification process.
+3) The significant benefit derived from the alien's participation in the national interest field should outweigh the national interest in using the Labor Certification process: Under a NIW, an alien who seeks an exemption from the job offer requirement must be able to demonstrate that the benefit his or her activity would provide to the nation will outweigh the nation's interest inherent in completion of the Labor Certification process.

-The USCIS believes that an alien applicant working in an area of substantial intrinsic merit with exceptional ability should have unsolicited materials reflecting the exceptional ability acclaim.
+The USCIS believes that an alien applicant working in an area of substantial merit and national importance with exceptional ability should have unsolicited materials reflecting the exceptional ability acclaim.
 Thus, additional reference letters from independent experts should carry more weight for the response of NIW Request For Evidence, and they are proof of the alien's accomplishments and exceptional ability.

-If an alien applicant's contributions in the field are not praised widely outside the circle of acquaintances, then it could not be concluded that the alien applicant has earned exceptional ability recognition and the alien's work will benefit the nation as a whole.
+If an alien applicant's contributions in the field are not praised outside the circle of acquaintances, then it could not be concluded that the alien applicant has earned exceptional ability recognition and the alien's work will benefit the nation.
 Thus USCIS may not give much weight to additional reference letters from the alien's circle of colleagues, for his/her contributions in the field.